latest

 CORRA

 What is CORRA?
 It's a question we get asked all the time, and it's not the easiest rate to explain.
 CORRA stands for "Canadian Overnight Repo Rate Average."
 It is a reference rate that's widely used in the Canadian overnight market.
-It measures the cost of overnight general collateral funding
+It

 Dovish

-“Dovish” refers to a type of monetary policy that favors lower interest rates and more stimulus to boost economic growth and employment.
+“Dovish” refers to a type of monetary policy that favours lower interest rates and more stimulus to boost economic growth and employment.
 If the Bank of Canada has a dovish stance, it means it wants to make borrowing easier for consumers and businesses, which can increase spending, demand, and production.

-Forward curve
+Forward Curve

 In the bond market, the forward curve is a graphical representation of where traders think interest rates will be in the future.
 The forward rate curve is useful because it helps traders anticipate future interest rate movements.
 If the curve is upward sloping, it suggests that the market expects interest